Prince Edward, Duke of Edinburgh: Activities

-In July 2019, the Earl and Countess visited Forfar on their first official visit to the royal burgh since the Queen granted Prince Edward the additional title Earl of Forfar in March 2019.
-The Earl was presented with 'Earl of Forfar' tartan, which was designed by Forfar's Strathmore Woollen Company to celebrate their new titles.
-In 2020, he took over the patronage of London Youth from his father who had held the position for 73 years.
+In July 2019, the Earl and Countess of Wessex visited Forfar on their first official visit to the royal burgh since the Queen granted Edward the additional title Earl of Forfar in March 2019.
+The Earl was presented with 'Earl of Forfar' tartan, designed by Forfar's Strathmore Woollen Company to mark their new titles.
+In 2020, he took over the patronage of London Youth from his father, who had held the position for 73 years.

-In February 2022, Edward was appointed president of the Royal Windsor Horse Show, a position previously held by his father Prince Philip, Duke of Edinburgh.
-In the following month, he visited Kenya to oversee the progress of the Duke of Edinburgh's International Award in the country.
+In February 2022, Edward was appointed president of the Royal Windsor Horse Show, a position previously held by his father Prince Philip.
+The following month, he visited Kenya to oversee the progress of the Duke of Edinburgh's International Award in the country.
 In April 2022, the Earl and Countess of Wessex and Forfar toured Saint Lucia, Saint Vincent and the Grenadines, and Antigua and Barbuda to mark the Queen's Platinum Jubilee.
-Their planned visit to Grenada was postponed after talks with the island's government and governor-general, and the couple expressed their hopes to visit the country on a later date.
-In 2022 and in recognition of his role as patron of the Production Guild, the Earl of Wessex Award was created as part of the Guild's inaugural Talent Showcase to recognise UK film and TV organisations who have created "a successful way of inspiring local talent or skills, widening access or being more inclusive."
-After he was created Duke of Edinburgh on his 59th birthday, Edward and Sophie visited Edinburgh to meet with members of the Ukrainian and Eastern European communities in the city, some of whom were displaced following the Russian invasion of Ukraine.
+Their planned visit to Grenada was postponed after discussions with the island's government and governor-general, and the couple expressed their hope to visit at a later date.
+In 2022, and in recognition of his role as patron of the Production Guild, the Earl of Wessex Award was created as part of the Guild's inaugural Talent Showcase to recognise UK film and television organisations that had developed "a successful way of inspiring local talent or skills, widening access or being more inclusive."

+After he was created Duke of Edinburgh on his 59th birthday, Edward and Sophie visited Edinburgh to meet members of the Ukrainian and Eastern European communities in the city, including those displaced following the Russian invasion of Ukraine.
 Edward became patron of the Duke of Edinburgh's Award upon being raised to the dukedom.
-In 2024, he served as Lord High Commissioner to the General Assembly of the Church of Scotland, succeeded in the role the following year by Lady Elish Angiolini.
+In 2024, he served as Lord High Commissioner to the General Assembly of the Church of Scotland, and was succeeded in the role the following year by Lady Elish Angiolini.
+In 2025, Edward represented the King and the UK Government on several overseas trips, including a visit to Papua New Guinea to celebrate the 50th anniversary of independence, and a trip to Japan with Sophie.

 In the media

 In 1999, Edward was criticised by Labour MPs John Cryer and Lindsay Hoyle for comments he made during an interview with The New York Times, in which he stated that in Britain "They [the British media] hate anyone who succeeds" and "America is where the money is".
-The criticism prompted him to issue a statement, clarifying "that offending the British public was the very last thing I would have wanted to do".
+The criticism prompted him to issue a statement clarifying "that offending the British public was the very last thing I would have wanted to do".

-In 2011, close associates of Jonathan Rees, a private investigator connected to the News International phone hacking scandal, stated that he had penetrated Edward and Sophie's bank accounts and sold details about them to the Sunday Mirror.
+In 2011, close associates of Jonathan Rees, a private investigator connected to the News International phone hacking scandal, alleged that he had accessed the bank accounts of Edward and Sophie and sold information about them to the Sunday Mirror.